'Hanging on by a thread': County pleads for restriction relief at NC Transportation Museum - Salisbury Post

 “We just want to see that Rowan County’s museums are treated the same as others around the state,” he said.

-County Attorney Jay Dees said the museum had been declared an amusement park by state health officials and, therefore, ordered to remained mostly closed.
-And Dees asked aloud what standard state health officials were using to keep the N.C.
-Transportation Museum closed when businesses like the Great Smokey Mountain Railroad could open.
+County Attorney Jay Dees said the N.C.
+Transportation Museum had been declared an amusement park by state officials and, therefore, ordered to remain mostly closed.
+Dees asked aloud during Monday’s meeting what standard state health officials were using to keep the museum closed when businesses like the Great Smoky Mountain Railroad could open.

 “This is where we are today,” Edds said following Dees’ comment.